-EU DECLARATION OF CONFORMITY  🖉 👷 terator
+EU DECLARATION OF CONFORMITY

 The A.C.
-Commuter different consideration of the second state of the American second state of the American State

-The A.C.
-Generator utilizes hazardous material exemptions as detailed in Annex III 2011/65/EU of EU Directive
+Generator utilizes hazardous material exemptions as detailed in Annex III of EU Directive 2011/65/EU

-Products carrying the following descriptions are considered to be out of scope of Ro 2011/65/EU, intended to be installed in Large Scale Fixed Installations and for instal defined and dedicated location, installed and de-installed by professionals: HS Directive llation into a pre-
+Products carrying the following descriptions are considered to be out of scope of RoHS Directive 2011/65/EU, intended to be installed in Large Scale Fixed Installations and for installation into a predefined and dedicated location, installed and de-installed by professionals:

-LV180

-LVSI80 S9L1D

-DSG 99 DSG 114
+LVI80 LVSI80 S9L1D DSG 99 DSG 114 DSG 125

-DSG 125 DSG 144

-Where "" represents any combination of letters and characters completing the spec the product. afic description of
+Where "" represents any combination of letters and characters completing the specific description of the product.

-,

-450-16383-K

-Registered in England under Registration No. 441273. -
+Cummins Generator Technologies Ltd. Registered Office: Fountain Court, Lynch Wood, Peterborough, PE2 8FZ UK